 Strict parenting involves rigid enforcement of rules and restrictions on a child’s behavior, choices, activities, and even their everyday routine.

 It is characterized by high expectations and has severe punishments as a consequence of failing the set standards and rules.
 Parents tend to be unsympathetic to the concerns of their children in the fear that it might result in failure.

 However, the word ‘strict’ is subjective as there is no formal manual to follow for parenting.
 Parents following the same style as you do will not consider you to be strict.
 But other parents may.

 You may not always be aware that you are being too strict in the name of obedience and protecting your child.
 So, look out for these signs of a strict parent:

 - Your child is the first one to leave a party and come back home.
 You set a time for your children/teens to come back home from a party, and it is so early that they are the first ones to leave every party.

-- You never allow your child/teen to a sleepover or hang out at night.
+- You do not allow your child/teen to have a sleepover or hang out at night.
 Going out with friends is never encouraged, and staying back at a friend’s place cannot even be thought of.

 - You agree to your young one’s demands only when you are in a pleasant mood.
 Your children consider you unapproachable.
 Rather, they are afraid and wait for you to be in a good mood before asking anything.

 - It’s always one time.
 You will allow your teen to go out only once a month but not on all the weekends.